Environment | In harmony with nature

 In addition to its past participation in the Business for Nature and the Japan Business Initiative for Biodiversity (JBIB), the Group began participating in the Task Force on Nature-related Financial Disclosures (TNFD) Forum in March 2022.
 Amid the accelerating movement towards achieving a nature-positive world, as adopted by the Kunming-Montreal Global Biodiversity Framework, the Group is comprehensively evaluating and managing its dependence and impact on climate and natural capital, as well as risks and opportunities arising from climate change and natural capital loss in order to incorporate them into business strategies.

 Based on recognition of these risks and opportunities, the Group is working to reduce the risks of transitioning to a decarbonized society that exists in harmony with nature.
-This includes promoting contribution to carbon neutrality and a circular economy and reducing greenhouse gas emissions throughout the value chain along with the impact of various environmental footprints on natural capital by developing a medium- to long-term strategy and Sustainability Business Model to become nature positive.
+This includes promoting contribution to carbon neutrality and a circular economy and reducing greenhouse gas emissions throughout the value chain.
+It also includes the impact of various environmental footprints on natural capital by developing a medium- to long-term strategy and Sustainability Business Model to become nature positive.
 At the same time, the Group is working to reduce physical risks by such measures as diversifying natural rubber supply sources through efforts to commercialize guayule, a rubber-producing plant that grows in arid regions.

 For details on the Group’s initiatives based on TNFD recommendations, see the TCFD and TNFD Index.

-For details on the Group’s Sustainability Business Model, see Sustainability Business Model.
+For details on the Group’s Sustainability Business Model, see Building a Foundation for Sustainable Value Creation.

 Initiatives related to biodiversity